Contains the active ingredient telmisartan

 - symptoms of urinary tract infections (including cystitis) such as burning sensation when passing urine, pain in the pelvis or mid-back, urine that appears cloudy, straining or pain when passing urine

 - muscle spasms, leg cramps or leg pain

 - dry mouth

-- allergic skin reactions including skin rash, itchiness and redness of the skin
+- allergic skin reactions including skin rash (eczema), itchiness (pruritus) and redness of the skin (erythema)

 - signs of anaemia such as tiredness, being short of breath when exercising, dizziness and looking pale

 - changes in your red or white blood cell levels – usually only detected through blood tests

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 - symptoms that may indicate low blood sugar levels, such as sweating, weakness, hunger, dizziness, trembling, headache or numbness (especially in diabetic patients)